 - 2 tomatoes, small dice, optional

-- 2 teaspoons Cajun seasoning, more if desired (try using the Cajun blend)
+- 2 teaspoons to 2 tablespoons Cajun seasoning, more if desired (try using the Cajun blend)

 - a little salt and pepper if desired; (many Cajun seasonings already have both)